Shelden Williams: Personal life

-On November 13, 2008, Williams married former University of Tennessee Lady Vols and current Las Vegas Aces basketball star Candace Parker.
+On November 13, 2008, Williams married former University of Tennessee Lady Vols and Las Vegas Aces basketball star Candace Parker.
 They have a daughter named Lailaa.
 In November 2016, Williams filed for divorce claiming irreconcilable differences.
 They had been living separately for 3 months prior to the divorce.
 They share joint custody with neither paying child support to the other.